Marijuana Party candidates in the 2006 Canadian federal election: Carleton—Mississippi Mills: George Walter Kolaczynski

 Kolaczysnki listed himself as a postal worker in the 2004 campaign.
 He was the only candidate in the riding to run a $0 campaign.
 He finished fifth of six candidate with 426 votes (0.61%) with the riding being won by Gordon O'Connor.
 Kolaczysnki ran previously in the Lanark—Frontenac—Lennox and Addington riding (won by Scott Reid) during the 2004 general election, winning 479 votes (0.85%).

 Lanark—Frontenac—Lennox and Addington: Ernest Rathwell

 Rathwell was born on November 26, 1958, in Carleton Place, Ontario.
 He later moved to Alberta to work in the oilpatch for five years, and spent five additional years working at a sour gas factory.
 He has a Fourth Class Stationary Engineering certificate from the Southern Alberta Institute of Technology.

 He credits marijuana for helping him come to terms with post-traumatic stress syndrome, arguing that conventional treatments did not work for him (Ottawa Citizen, 10 June 1998).
-His wife also suffers from multiple sclerosis, and Rathwell believes that marijuana use has kept her alive by causing the condition to subside.
+His wife also has multiple sclerosis, and Rathwell believes that marijuana use has kept her alive by causing the condition to subside.
 He joined the Marijuana Party after he was denied a certificate to grow marijuana for medical purposes and sentenced to nine months in jail for illegal cultivation.

 He received 501 votes (0.84%), finishing sixth against Conservative incumbent Scott Reid.